MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 Important system core libraries, files or packages are deleted from the system or got corrupted.
 To resolve this issue, follow these steps:

-1. Run the following command to look for the glibc package.
+1. Look for the glibc package by running the following command.
 Make sure it's installed and all their files are still present in the system.

     ```bash
     rpm -qa | grep glibc
     ```

-2. Run the following command to verify all system packages and their corresponding status.
+2. Verify all system packages and their corresponding status by running the following command.
 Compare the output against a healthy VM running the same OS version.
 Reinstall the corrupted packages from a repair VM.

     ```bash
     rpm --verify --all